atsa21/archiprod-shop/README.md

 ## Features

-* Admins can manage products, categories, brands and orders through the admin page.
+* Admins can manage products, categories and brands through the admin page.
 * Authentication and authorization is implemented for the admin page.

 ## Inprogress